Stop aspirin and other medications causing bleeding one week before surgery.

 Take two weeks off to recover.

 The thyroid gland may need to be removed if the gland is too large, overactive or contains a nodule that could be cancer:

-- Becomes too large, causing pressure on breathing and swallowing.
+- Too large, causing pressure on breathing and swallowing.

-- Becomes over active, making too much hormone.
-This is usually treated with medication first then surgery if medication isn’t working, surgery or radio-iodine treatment are the next options.
+- Over-active, making too much hormone.
+This is usually treated with medication first.
+If medication isn’t working, surgery or radio-iodine treatment are the next options.

-- An ultrasound guided needed sample (FNA) can determine if the nodule is benign or due to cancer.
+- Ultrasound guided needed sample (FNA) can determine if the nodule is benign or due to cancer.
 This is like having a blood test, but the needle is placed into the lump to draw out some cells rather than into a vein to draw blood.
 The pathologist gives the cells a score (Bethesda).
 A higher score means the lump is more likely to be cancer and surgery will be recommended.

 For more information about thyroid disease and treatment see www.thyroid.org